Analysis | John Clayton’s final 2020 NFL mock draft: Three QBs in the top six

 11. New York Jets: Jedrick Wills, T, Alabama

 General Manager Joe Douglas will be tempted to take the draft’s top wide receiver.
-But with Wills, he can complete the rebuilding of New York’s offensive line with a pro-ready player.
+But Wills can complete the rebuilding of New York’s offensive line with a pro-ready player.

 12. Las Vegas Raiders: Jerry Jeudy, WR, Alabama